 Categories & Target

-Next, select a target frame radio button for your link in the Target section.
+Also, select a target frame radio button for your link in the Target section.
 This lets you specify how your link should open when visitors click on it:

-- _blank means that when visitors click on the link, a new, separate browser window will open up to display the information for that link.
+- _blank means that a new browser window will open up to display the content for that link.

 - _top opens links at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then ignore this option.
+If you don’t use frames, or if you don’t know what frames are, then just ignore this option.

 Link Relationship XFN

-(Link Relationship (XFN) – Add New Link)
+(Link Relationship (XFN) – Add New Link page)

-The Advanced section contain the following fields:
+The Advanced link settings section includes the following:

 - Notes: Add notes about the link in this section for your own internal reference.